 Having your office staff taking calls for you is a step up from handling them yourself…

 But legal staff are expensive.
 You can’t afford to have them on phones all day.
-The more effectively your team can control your phone calls, the more time they’ll have for important administrative work.
+The more effective your team is at call control, the more time they’ll have for important administrative work.

-You’re ready to stop losing money – but how can you take control of your phone calls?
+You’re ready to stop losing money – but how can you take your call control to the next level?

-An Expert’s Powerful Techniques and Advice to Control Your Phone Calls
+An Expert’s Powerful Techniques and Advice on Call Control

-Katelyn Koplan, Back Office Betties’ Operations Manager, is indisputably a call handling expert.
-It was her own natural ability and skilled work that lead her to where she is today: Not just managing and training the Back Office Betties team, but operations as a whole.
+Katelyn Koplan, Back Office Betties’ Operations Manager, is indisputably a call control expert.
+It was her own natural ability and skilled work that led her to where she is today: Not just managing and training the Back Office Betties team, but operations as a whole.

 Attorneys are pretty busy.
-What’s your advice for staying in control of calls to avoid wasting time?
+What’s your call control advice to avoid wasting time?